plastic manufacturing

 Injection Molding

 Injection molding heats the plastic resin and injects it into a mold made from a more rigid material like steel or ceramic.
 When the plastic cools, it hardens into that shape and can be removed from the mold.
-Parts get made quickly this way, but it works best for simple, solid parts as complex parts take more work to produce.
+Parts get made this way quickly, but it works best for simple, solid parts, as complex parts take more work to produce.

 Blow Molding